-Hanoi, which has served as Vietnam’s capital for over a thousand years, may be relatively small but oozes with energy and charm.
-Home to elaborate temples and ornate pagodas, elegant tree-lined boulevards, inner city lakes and many French colonial buildings, Hanoi is the perfect starting point for any Vietnamese journey.
+Vietnam’s capital, Hanoi, may be relatively small but it’s big on energy and charm.
+Home to elaborate temples and pagodas, elegant tree-lined boulevards, inner city lakes and French colonial buildings, it’s an ideal starting point for a journey through this compelling nation.

-Located on the banks of the Perfume River, Hue is the former imperial capital of Vietnam and today a UNESCO World Heritage site.
+Straddling the Perfume River, Hue is Vietnam’s former imperial capital and today a UNESCO World Heritage site.
 Perfectly picturesque with palaces and pagodas the old city is one of Vietnam’s most important cultural and historical sites.

-Formerly known as Saigon, vibrant Ho Chi Minh City is definitely not to be missed.
-Whilst the number of gleaming skyscrapers may be growing, there are still plenty of delightful districts to explore along with a plethora of attractions, markets and shopping malls.
-During your stay take a tour to the nearby Cu Chi Tunnels, the impressive underground network built by the Vietnamese army.
+Formerly known as Saigon, Ho Chi Minh City is Vietnam at its most dizzying.
+Whilst the number of gleaming skyscrapers within this fast-mover may be growing, time-honoured traditions remain intact and there’s lots of delightful districts to explore.
+A tour to the nearby Cu Chi Tunnels is recommended.